 Commercial Agreement.
-We entered into a Commercial Agreement at the Closing of the Emerson Transactions pursuant to which we granted Fisher-Rosemount Systems, Inc., a wholly-owned subsidiary of Emerson ("Emerson Automation Solutions Subsidiary"), the right to distribute, on a non-exclusive basis, certain (i) existing AspenTech products, (ii) existing Emerson products transferred to us pursuant to the Transaction Agreement and (iii) future products as mutually agreed upon by the parties during the term of the Commercial Agreement, in each case, to end-users through Emerson Automation Solutions Subsidiary acting as an agent, reseller, or original equipment manufacturer.
+We entered into a Commercial Agreement at the Closing of the Emerson Transactions pursuant to which we granted Fisher-Rosemount Systems, Inc., a wholly-owned subsidiary of Emerson ("Emerson Automation Solutions Subsidiary"), the right to distribute, on a non-exclusive basis, certain (i) existing AspenTech products, (ii) existing Emerson products transferred to us pursuant to the Transaction Agreement and (iii) future products agent usually agreed upon by the parties during the term of the Commercial Agreement, in each case, to end-users through Emerson Automation Solutions Subsidiary as an agent, reseller, or original equipment manufacturer.
 When acting as our agent, Emerson Automation Solutions Subsidiary will receive a commission for all license orders sourced by Emerson Automation Solutions Subsidiary and closed by us, and for which we are the licensor of the applicable product to the applicable end-user, based on a percentage of all amounts paid by the applicable customer to us in connection with such order.
 When acting as our reseller, a discount from our standard pricing will be applied to license fees payable by Emerson Automation Solutions Subsidiary to us for license orders for which Emerson Automation Solutions Subsidiary is the licensor of the applicable product to the applicable end-user.
-Additionally, when acting as an original equipment manufacturer on our behalf, Emerson Automation Solutions Subsidiary will be permitted to embed the products in Emerson Automation Solutions Subsidiary products and sell such combined products as part of Emerson Automation Solutions Subsidiary's own solutions, subject to certain fees to be determined on a product-by-product basis, subject to a discount from our standard pricing.
-In fiscal 2023, we made payments to the Emerson Automation Solutions Subsidiary in the aggregate amount of \$26,886.
+Additionally, when acting as an original equipment manufacturer on our behalf, Emerson Automation Solutions Subsidiary will be permitted to embed the products to the applicable end-user.
+Additionally, when acting as an original equipment manufacturer on our behalf, Emerson Automation Solutions Subsidiary will be permitted to embed the products to the applicable end-user, based on a percentage of sell such combined products as part of Emerson Automation Solutions Subsidiary will be permitted to embed the applicable product to the applicable end-user.
+Additionally, when acting as an original equipment manufacturer on our behalf, Emerson Automation Solutions Subsidiary will be permitted to embed